TeamJM/journeymap-legacy/README.md

 * For releases, ensure all your changes are commited and create a git tag named after the version you want to build, e.g. `5.1.4p8`.
 * If you don't make a dedicated tag, metadata about your current git branch will be automatically appended to create a unique jar version, e.g. `5.1.4p8-my-branch.1+c5c1d4797c`
 * You can also set the environment variable `VERSION` when running Gradle to any version to fully override the automatic version assignment, e.g. `VERSION=5.1.4p8`
+* To get the current version use `./gradlew printVersion`
 * Build using Gradle (build.gradle) > build
 * The end result will be in `build/libs/journeymap*.jar`